ethanblomquist/Thinkpad-Upgrades/README.md

 <h2>Goals for this Project</h2>
 <p>
-Ultimately I want a solid laptop with good battery life, enough performace for smooth web browsing and office productivity(Word, Excel etc.) I also need the machine to perform IT related tasks such as local virtualization, scripting/programming and other basic Windows/Linux functions such as BASH, Powershell, RDP etc.
+Ultimately I want a solid laptop with good battery life, enough performance for smooth web browsing and office productivity(Word, Excel etc.) I also need the machine to perform IT related tasks such as local virtualization, scripting/programming and other basic Windows/Linux functions such as BASH, Powershell, RDP etc.
 </p>
 <h3>Additionally we will need to:</h3>